 What items are powered by the computer PSU?

-Everything contained within the computer chassis is powered by the power supply.
+Everything contained in the computer chassis is powered by the power supply.
 For example, the motherboard, RAM, CPU, hard drive, and disc drive are all drawing power from the power supply.
 Some higher end video cards draw power directly from the power supply as well.
 Any other external devices and peripherals, such as the computer monitor and printer, have their own power source.

 3. PS is short for PowerShell.